6 Things to Absolutely Always Buy at Big-Box Stores (and 4 to Get at Retail)

-Certain brands of dog food can be up to 60 percent less expensive at a warehouse compared with popular pet stores, so it pays to comparison shop for your pooch’s favorite kibble.
+Certain brands of dog food can be up to 60 percent less expensive at a big-box store compared with popular pet stores, so it pays to comparison shop for your pooch’s favorite kibble.
 Here are the things you should only buy at Trader Joes.

 Some warehouse clubs have partnerships with vineyards that award them deeply discounted prices for bulk purchases—which means you can save about 30 percent on certain wines.
 Warehouse store brands of other liquors, like Kirkland vodka, can cost nearly 40 percent less than premium brands like Grey Goose.
 Depending on your state laws, you may not need a membership to purchase liquor at a club store.
-Don’t miss the secret code behind Costco’s prices.
+Since you’re a fan of shopping at big-box stores, you won’t want to miss the secret code behind Costco’s prices.

 Buy: Men’s Dress Shirts

-Clothing is often deeply discounted but still of good quality at big-box stores.
+Clothing is often deeply discounted but still of good quality at a big-box store.
 We’ve seen men’s dress shirts at a warehouse store for 30 percent less than popular retailers.

-Though it comes in large quantities—typically two 20-pound bags packaged together rather than a single five- to ten- pound bag—charcoal is usually less expensive at warehouse stores than at supermarkets.
+Though it comes in large quantities—typically two 20-pound bags packaged together rather than a single five- to ten- pound bag—charcoal is usually less expensive at the big-box store than at supermarkets.
 During grilling season, you’re likely to use it up quickly.
 Even if you don’t, charcoal has an indefinite shelf life if stored in a cool, dry place.
 Here are some Costco shopping perks everyone should know about.

-You probably don’t use OTC medications every day, so that jumbo bottle of pain reliever might expire before you can finish it.
+You probably don’t use OTC medications every day, so that jumbo bottle of pain reliever from the big-box store might expire before you can finish it.
 Choose a regular-size bottle of a generic brand at your local drugstore or supermarket.
 Don’t miss these other things you should never buy at Costco.